-\begin{proof} \textbf{(a)} The result is based on the properties of a normal compound distribution that facilitates the integration of $\int p(h_{n.t}, h_{n.t-1}, \dots, h_{n.1})d(h_{n.t-1}, \dots, h_{n.1})$, where the joint distribution under the integral is constructed from the conditional distributions $h_{n.t}\mid h_{n.t-1}, \dots, h_{n.1} \sim\mathcal{N}(\rho_n h_{n.t-1},1)$, and using $h_{n.0}=0$. \textbf{(b)} The result is obtained directly by applying Definition \ref{df:NP}, the result \textbf{(a)} and the prior in expression \eqref{eq:prioromega}.
-Points \textbf{(c)}--\textbf{(f)} are obtained as a straightforward consequence of the first two results. \end{proof}
+\begin{proof} \textbf{(a)} The result is based on the properties of a normal compound distribution that facilitates the integration of $\int p(h_{n.t}, h_{n.t-1}, \dots, h_{n.1})d(h_{n.t-1}, \dots, h_{n.1})$, where the joint distribution under the integral is constructed from the conditional distributions $h_{n.t}\mid h_{n.t-1}, \dots, h_{n.1} \sim\mathcal{N}(\rho_n h_{n.t-1},1)$ and using $h_{n.0}=0$. \textbf{(b)} The result is obtained directly by applying Definition \ref{df:NP}, the result \textbf{(a)} and the prior in Expression \eqref{eq:prioromega}.
+Point \textbf{(c)} is obtained as a straightforward consequence of the first two results and Definition~\ref{df:logNP}. \end{proof}